toras9000/kallithea-mirror/docs/installation.rst

 An additional benefit of virtualenv is that it doesn't require root privileges.

 - Don't install as root - install as a dedicated user like ``kallithea``.
+  If necessary, create the top directory for the virtualenv (like ``/srv/kallithea/venv``) as root and assign ownership to the user.

 - Create a new virtual environment, for example in ``/srv/kallithea/venv``, specifying the right Python binary::